 Exceptions for an individual child's attendance can be requested for certain conditions such as illness, hospitalization, military leave, a family emergency, crisis requiring family travel or for natural disasters such as hurricanes, tornadoes, flooding or other conditions that require the NC Pre-K site to close due to damages such as a fire.
 These requests should be sent in writing to the NC Pre-K Contractor who will determine whether the exception is approved for the child's absence.

 Contractors need to keep supporting documentation on file for the attendance exception detailing the circumstance for the reason(s) why the child was absent (e.g., written justification from a medical professional, email communications with the family regarding a family emergency, etc.).
-Documentation will be used for monitoring purposes by the state.
+Documentation will be used for monitoring purposes by the State.

-An education service that goes beyond a phone call must be provided to the child in these circumstances and may include a hospital visit, home visit, etc.

-Contractors and Site Administrators should work with families to support a child's attendance and participation in the NC Pre-K Program.
-Every effort should be made to maintain the child's placement and participation in NC Pre-K.
+An education service must be provided to the child in these circumstances and may include a hospital visit, home visit, etc. NC Pre-K Contractors and Site Administrators should work with families and make every effort to support a child's attendance and maintain the child's placement and participation in the NC Pre-K Program.

-Inclement Weather/Snow Day-Make-Up

-NC Pre-K sites should follow the local contracting agency's written policy for inclement weather make-up days.
-Options should include adding other days or hours to meet the NC Pre-K minimum 6.5 hours per day for 10 months (36 weeks) of instructional days per school calendar year.
+Inclement Weather Make-Up Days - NC Pre-K sites should follow the local NC Pre-K contracting agency's written policy for inclement weather make-up days.
+Options should include adding other days and/or hours to meet the NC Pre-K minimum 6.5 hours per day for 10 months (36 weeks) of instructional days per school calendar year.
 The written policy for inclement weather make-up days should provide guidance to sites in finding a scheduling solution that will provide the NC Pre-K children equivalent instructional time in all NC Pre-K classrooms, as well as meeting the needs of public schools, private sites and Head Start programs.